 At the time of registration, a deposit of $200 will be charged (unless otherwise noted).
 This deposit is non-refundable and non-transferrable.
 Approximately 8 weeks prior to the class start date, the remainder of the tuition and boat kit fees will be charged.
 For classes outside of Port Townsend, kits will need to be shipped in advance so they can be prepped for the class.

 If You Need to Cancel:

 Please notify us right away if you need to cancel.
 If you cancel, your class tuition will be refunded minus the $200 deposit.
-If you cancel your kit purchase at any time before we have started gluing your panels together (usually about two-four weeks prior to the class, depending on the location of the class) we will refund the price of your kit.
+We will also refund the price of your kit purchase at any time before we have started gluing your panels together (usually about two-four weeks prior to the class, depending on the location of the class).
 After we have started gluing your kit together we will not refund your kit price.
 You are, of course, welcome to come and pick up your kit and the full length panels.
 If we have shipped your kit to another location for a class you may either pick up the kit there or you can pay the return shipping fee plus a $75 re-box fee.

 If We Need to Cancel:

 Pygmy Boats Inc. reserves the right to cancel a class in the event of emergency or low registration.
-If we cancel a course you will be refunded all of your tuition and boat kit money.
+If we cancel a course you will be refunded all of your tuition and boat kit money including the deposit.